cjsauer/factui/README.md

 FactUI is a library for efficiently rendering user interfaces declaratively, based on a tuple-oriented data store.

+## This Fork

+Experiments implemented in this fork:

+- Migrate the project to tools.deps for easier inclusion in projects (see Installation below)
+- **Use datascript as the datom store implementation**

+By using datascript, we gain all* of its power on top of the Clara rule engine.

+_*Still testing, but it's very promising so far!_

 ## Rationale

 Other ClojureScript/React frameworks have already broken important ground in establishing a pattern for data-driven interfaces: the visible UI is a pure function of data.
 This is a strong concept which has lead to powerful, simple UI programming idioms.